Fazila-864/Laravel-Crud/README.md

 - ➕ Add new products through a form
 - 📝 Edit existing product details
 - ❌ Delete products from the list
-- 📋 View all products in a table
+- 📋 View all products in a cards
 - 💾 Data stored in MySQL database
 - ⚙️ Input validation using Laravel validation rules